• Skip to main content

 Buy to let landlords who own their property or properties through a limited company do not have to pay Capital Gains Tax when selling them.
 Instead they pay Corporation Tax on the profits of their limited company.

 Owning a property through a limited company can be a way of saving on Capital Gains Tax.
-Currently the higher rate of CGT is 28% but Corporation Tax is only 19% so it often makes sense to take this approach.
-For help setting up a limited company for your property investments we, at GetGround, can help.
+Currently, the higher rate of CGT is 28% but Corporation Tax is only 19% (or up to 25% depending on the size of the company), so it may make sense to take this approach.

 How Buy-to-Let Landlords Can Save on Capital Gains Tax